 The non-executive Director brings a broad range of business and commercial experience to the Company and have a particular responsibility to challenge independently and constructively the performance of the executive management (where appointed) and to monitor the performance of the management team in the delivery of the agreed objectives and targets.
-Cobra has two Non-Executive Directors, Daniel Maling and David Clarke (both appointed after reporting date on 1 May 2020).
+Cobra has two Non-Executive Directors, Daniel Maling and David Clarke.